Inference on the structure of gene regulatory networks: Discussion and conclusions

-In this paper, we introduce the problem of GRN structure inference and provide complete answers to all situations.
-To handle some less-discussed scenarios, we develop some novel mathematical methods.
-We introduce a method to determine the existence of autocatalysis in certain scenarios.
+In this paper, we introduce the problem of GRN structure inference with experimental data.
+Depending on the data type, the whole problem is classified into 20 scenarios.
+For each scenario, we apply some assumptions and transform it into a well-defined mathematical problem.
+Then we either introduce known inference methods or propose new inference methods and test them on simulated data.
+Nevertheless, all the assumptions involved oversimplify the complicated gene regulation process in reality, so that the inferred results are not fully reliable.

-This paper does not cover all mathematical approaches to the GRN structure inference problem, and there will be new mathematical methods for scenarios discussed in this paper.
+This paper does not cover all mathematical approaches to the GRN structure inference problem.
+For instance, we do not cover a recent trend for applying deep learning in GRN structure inference \cite{yang2019predicting,zrimec2020deep,turki2021discriminating,shrivastava2022grnular,zheng2022accurate}.
+As machine learning and other related fields flourish, new mathematical methods for scenarios discussed in this paper will appear.
 With the development of biological technologies, there will be new data types that are not included in our 20 scenarios.
 This work just provides a general paradigm of inferring GRN (or general networks) structures: given what type of data, under what assumptions, what we can infer about the GRN structure.

-We only focus on theoretical inference methods, but not practical algorithms that work on real data.
-The designing of such algorithms is related to some mathematical fields not covered in this paper: statistical inference \cite{casella2021statistical}, numerical computing \cite{pozrikidis1998numerical}, etc.
+We mainly focus on theoretical inference methods, not on practical algorithms that work on real data.
+There is a gap between theory and algorithm, since different implementation approaches might introduce different levels of errors and have different efficiencies \cite{wang2020causal}.
+The designing of corresponding algorithms is related to some mathematical fields not covered in this paper: statistical inference \cite{casella2021statistical}, numerical computing \cite{pozrikidis1998numerical}, etc.

-For well-studied Scenarios 1, 3, 8, we mention multiple algorithms that work on finite experimental data.
-Although the principles of different algorithms are more or less the same, the efficiencies are different.
-The reason is that we only have measured data, not accurate values/distributions, so that different approaches might introduce different levels of errors and have different computational time costs \cite{wang2020causal}.
-(A classical result in numerical linear algebra: In theory, Gaussian elimination and Cramer's rule can both solve a linear equation system.
-In practice, Gaussian elimination is significantly faster and more accurate \cite{trefethen1997numerical}.)
-Besides, some algorithms have certain assumptions, under which the computation is much faster, and the data required is much less.
-For example, if we need to determine the independence of two random variables, and it is assumed that they are joint Gaussian, then we only need to check whether their correlation coefficient is $0$.